Relationship Ambivalence: What It Is, Why It Happens, and How to Finally Get Unstuck

 Relationship Ambivalence

-What Is Relationship Ambivalence
+What Is Relationship Ambivalence and Is It Normal?

 Relationship ambivalence involves experiencing simultaneous positive and negative feelings toward the same person, creating internal conflict about how you truly feel about the relationship.
 This goes beyond occasional doubts or temporary frustrations to encompass ongoing mixed emotions that create uncertainty about your connection.